davanstrien/davanstrien.github.com/CV.md

 Below is a non comprehensive list of my publications, events I was spoken or participated in and courses I have taken.

 ## Publications

+Daniel van Strien, 'The Transition to Open Access: to What Extent Can Research Funders Influence the Market for APCs?', City University Master Disseration (January 2016), [https://github.com/davanstrien/open-access-funding-policies/blob/master/disseration.pdf]()

 Daniel van Strien, "An Introduction to Version Control Using GitHub Desktop," Programming Historian (17 June 2016),[ http://programminghistorian.org/lessons/getting-started-with-github-desktop](http://programminghistorian.org/lessons/getting-started-with-github-desktop)

 ## Presentations and panel discussions